 It’s important to completely, 100% saturate your tree.
-The pear slugs are very sensitive to dish detergent but will only die if the dish soap comes in direct contact with them.
-They will dry out, shrivel up and die promptly.
+The pear slugs are very sensitive to dish detergent and will only die if the dish soap comes in direct contact with them.
+It dries them out, they shrivel up and die promptly.
 The dish soap cuts through their outer protective layers of slime and they quickly dehydrate.

-Keeping the ground area under the tree clean is a big part of the remedy as well.
-If you have thick plants such as ivy surrounding the base of the tree, I recommend removing this as this is perfect sheltered breeding ground for them.
+Keeping the ground area under the tree clean and without ivy or other plants underneath.
+It’s a big part of the remedy as well, if you have thick plants such as ivy surrounding the base of the tree, I recommend removing this as this is perfect sheltered breeding ground for them.